 Sabine Pass LNG cargo heading to Portugal

-Portugal is set to receive a cargo from Cheniere’s Sabine Pass LNG export terminal in Louisiana.
+REN-operated Sines LNG import terminal in Portugal is set to receive a new cargo of the gas from Cheniere’s Sabine Pass LNG export terminal in Louisiana.

-According to the shipping data by the port of Sines, Golar Seal with the capacity to transport 160,000 cubic meters of liquefied natural gas is scheduled to arrive at the Sines LNG terminal on Friday, September 1.
+According to the shipping data by the Port of Sines, Höegh Giant with the capacity to transport 170,032 cubic meters of liquefied natural gas is scheduled to arrive at the Sines LNG terminal on August 4.

 The Sines LNG terminal has a nominal sendout capacity of 600,000 cubic meters per hour (5.26 bcm per year), with a peak capacity of 900,000 cubic meters per hour.